FAQ

 Do you take insurance?

-I'm willing to work alongside your insurance-covered providers—you pay me only for the services you want from me.
+I'm willing to work alongside your insurance-covered providers—you pay me only for the services you choose to receive from me.

 General Questions